 The MA course covers:

-While some students may choose to study three discrete areas from the broad range of French Studies for their Guided Research and Dissertation topics, others may wish to specialize.
-Students who choose to specialize in the early modern field of research expertise may graduate with the MA in Early Modern French Studies.
+While some students may choose to study three discrete areas from the broad range of French Studies for their Guided Research and Dissertation topics, others may wish to specialise.
+Students who choose to specialise in the early modern field of research expertise may graduate with the MA Early Modern French Studies.

 The course is assessed by the submission of a 5,000 word essay for each of the modules of Guided Research and a dissertation of 25,000 words.
-The Research training module is assessed on a Pass/Fail basis and requires the submission of a training portfolio, a written research proposal and an oral presentation.
+The Research training module is assessed on a written research proposal (60%), 1000 word essay and a 10 minute presentation (40%), and a research portfolio that is not marked.

 No work experience is required.